 Everyone is nervous when they testify, and nervous people tend not to comprehend things as well when nervous.
 Do not hesitate to ask the other lawyer to repeat or rephrase the question, as many times as necessary, until you are certain that you have understood it.
 If you do not believe that you heard the questions correctly, ask the lawyer to repeat it.

-Once you are certain that you have heard the question correctly, and understood it, answer it, but answer only the question that is asked of you and then stop.
-I do not mean to be evasive -- provide the information that is requested; but, once you have done this, stop talking.
+Once you are certain that you have heard the question correctly and understood it, answer it, but answer only the question that is asked of you and then stop.
+I do not mean to be evasive -- provide the requested; but, once you have done this, stop talking.
 Do not provide additional information.

-You do not testify on cross-examination in order to “tell your story.”
-You testify only to answer the questions which are asked and, on cross-examination, the best answer to any question is the shortest honest answer.
+You do not testify on cross-examination to “tell your story.”
+You testify only to answer the questions asked, and, on cross-examination, the best answer to any question is the shortest honest answer.

-For example, if you are asked how many children are in your family, simply give the number.
-Do no answer like this: “we have two children.
-I would have liked many more, but due to the fact that my spouse spent five years in the penitentiary, we were unable to have a larger family.”
+For example, if you are asked how many children are in your family, give the number.
+Do no answer like this: “We have two children.
+I would have liked many more, but because my spouse spent five years in the penitentiary, we were unable to have a larger family.”
 This is what I mean when I say do not volunteer information.

 As stated above, speak loudly enough so everyone can hear you.
-Do not nod or make gestures, as these cannot be recorded by the court reporter.
+Do not nod or make gestures, as the court reporter cannot record these.

 TIME AND DISTANCE

 Be careful with questions involving distances and time.
-If at any time you estimate distances or time in any of your answers, be sure that you say that it is an estimate.
+If you estimate distances or time in any of your answers, be sure that you say that it is an estimate.

-When you are testifying about conversations with other people, be sure to make it clear whether you are paraphrasing comments made by you, or the other persons, or whether you are quoting directly what was said.
+When you testify about conversations with other people, be sure to clarify whether you are paraphrasing comments made by you or the other persons or whether you are quoting directly what was said.

 NEVER SAY NEVER